chernikodv/cooking-camel/README.md

 11) `DELETE /api/recipes/favorites/{id}`: removing a recipe from your favorite recipes (for authenticated users only)
 12) `GET /api/recipes/trending`: looking for trending recipes for a certain period (for authenticated users only)

+To see the detailed information about the given endpoints, run the application and go to `http://localhost:8080/cooking-camel/swagger-ui.html`.

 ### How to Run

 1) Open a terminal in any folder you like and run the following commands